 If a team has really gone above and beyond for a sustained period, met or exceeded all their targets and moved as one to reach their goals, then surprise them all with a team day out − on the house.

-Now we're not talking the same activities that school excursions used to be - although some employees may enjoy visiting an old mine or textile museum.
-There should be plenty of opportunities to provide a team day out that's related to the business and its offering, from educational visits to a space telescope or art gallery through to group tickets to a sporting event.
-Or the largest table at the local steak house (with vegetarian options).
+Now we’re not talking the same activities that school excursions used to be − although some employees may enjoy visiting an old mine or textile museum.
+There should be plenty of opportunities to provide a team day out that is related to the business and its offering, from educational visits to a space telescope or art gallery through to group tickets for a sporting event.
+Or even the largest table at the local steak house (with vegetarian options).